-Obesity is a growing issue with deep, societal roots that requires decisive action from everyone.
+Obesity is reaching epidemic proportions.
+It is a disease with deep, societal roots that require decisive action from everyone.

-The magnitude of the economic impacts present and future- associated with overweight and obesity are significant and widespread.
-The time for evidence-based action on our obesogrenic environment and the other roots of obesity has long passed.
+The magnitude of the economic impacts - present and future - associated with overweight and obesity are significant and widespread.
+The time for evidence-based action on our obesogenic environment and the other roots of obesity has arrived.